-Gertrude Stein was born in Allegheny, Pennsylvania, on February 3, 1874, to wealthy German-Jewish immigrants.
-At the age of three, her family moved first to Vienna and then to Paris.
-They returned to America in 1878 and settled in Oakland, California.
+Gertrude Stein was born in Allegheny, Pennsylvania on February 3, 1874 to wealthy German-Jewish immigrants.
+When Stein was three, her family moved, first to Vienna, and then to Paris.
+They returned to the U.S. in 1878 and settled in Oakland, California.
 Her mother, Amelia, died of cancer in 1888 and her father, Daniel, died in 1891.

-Stein attended Radcliffe College from 1893 to 1897, where she specialized in Psychology under noted psychologist William James.
-After leaving Radcliffe, she enrolled at the Johns Hopkins University, where she studied medicine for four years, leaving in 1901.
+Stein attended Radcliffe College from 1893 to 1897, where she specialized in psychology under noted psychologist William James.
+After leaving Radcliffe, she enrolled at Johns Hopkins University, where she studied medicine for four years, leaving in 1901.
 Stein did not receive a formal degree from either institution.

 In 1903, Stein moved to Paris with Alice B. Toklas, a younger friend from San Francisco who would remain her partner and secretary throughout her life.
 The couple did not return to the United States for over thirty years.
 During World War I, they volunteered together, driving supplies to hospitals in France.

-Among Stein’s most influential works are The Making of Americans (1925); How to Write (1931); The Autobiography of Alice B. Toklas (1933), which was a best-seller; and Stanzas in Meditation and Other Poems [1929-1933] (1956).
-Sherwood Anderson in the introduction to Geography and Plays (1922) wrote that her writing “consists in a rebuilding, and entire new recasting of life, in the city of words.”
+Among Stein’s most influential works are Stanzas in Meditation and Other Poems [1929–1933] (Books for Libraries Press, 1956); The Autobiography of Alice B. Toklas (Harcourt, Brace, 1933), which was a best-seller; How to Write (Plain Edition, 1931); and The Making of Americans (Contact Editions, 1925).
+Sherwood Anderson, in his introduction to Stein’s Geography and Plays (Four Seas Company, 1922), wrote that her writing “consists in a rebuilding, and entire new recasting of life, in the city of words.”

-Stein died at the American Hospital at Neuilly on July 27, 1946, of inoperable cancer.
+Stein died of cancer at the American Hospital in Neuilly-sur-Seine on July 27, 1946.